MarwaAyash/Places/README.md

 -They can check the weather for the next 3 days.

-The project has been built on React,Redux, Node.js, Express, MongoDB and styled with styled-components and css.
+The project has been built on React, Redux, Node.js, Express, MongoDB and styled with styled-components and css.

 Setup: